Riddhish97/4-In-A-Line/README.md

 ---
 ## Game Overview

 Connect Four is a two-player connection board game.
 Player take turns by selecting column from  6*7 grid.
 The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own color.
 Connect Four is a solved game.
 The first player can always win by playing the right moves.

 ### Prerequisites